Rakhee Gulzar: Personal life

 Whilst still a teenager, Raakhee had an arranged marriage to Bengali journalist/film director Ajay Biswas, which ended shortly afterwards.

 At the start of her film career, she dropped her surname and was mentioned in film credits only as "Raakhee", by which name she attained stardom, but upon marrying lyricist-director Sampooran Singh Kalra, professionally known as Gulzar, she took his pen name as her surname and is credited thereafter as Raakhee Gulzar.
 The couple has a daughter, Meghna Gulzar.
 When their daughter was only one year old, they separated.

 After completing her graduation in films from New York University, Meghna went on to become a director of films including Filhaal...
 (2002), Just Married (2007) and Dus Kahaniyaan (2007), and authored a biography of her father in 2004.

 At one point, Raakhee stayed in her bungalow, "Muktangan" (bought from the Marathi playwright P. L. Deshpande), on Sarojini Road in Khar, Mumbai.
 Later, she sold the property and moved to an apartment two buildings away, though the new highrise is still called by the same name, as she had wished.
-"My mother has lived her professional and personal life with tremendous dignity and grace", said Meghna Gulzar, daughter of Raakhee, in an interview.
+Meghna said in an interview that "My mother has lived her professional and personal life with tremendous dignity and grace".
 Presently, she lives a reclusive life in her farmhouse at Panvel on the outskirts of Mumbai, spending time in tending to a huge flock of animals, growing vegetables and reading books.